atlas-tuning/utilities/README.md

 3. Code to interact with the modern Subaru "DIT" ECU used in the 2015+ VA and VB WRX models, including absolutely anything I find interesting but mostly centered around true flashing capability.

 This is mostly a personal repository for personal goals, and at the moment is not intended for consumption but you may well find use from it -- it is written in a way that you might be able to leverage it as an API in your own project(s).
 Ultimately my hope is others reverse engineering the VA/VB WRX platform can find some use out of this effort.

+If you want to adapt the logic in here to your own vehicle(s) or ECU(s), be mindful that I am being somewhat careless in my efforts to not brick any of my ECUs.
+Therefore, you should take caution as there are keys in this repository that can and will allow you to perform operations that damage your ECU.
+Be careful!